 - Your condition makes it impossible for you to engage in “substantial gainful activity.”
-(Essentially, you cannot work and make more than $1,170 a month in 2017.
-This includes work in your career field and other fields).
+(Essentially, you cannot work and make more than $1,350 a month in 2022.
+This includes work in your career field and other fields.)

 - Your condition must have lasted or be expected to last a year or longer or result in your death.

 Note: If your condition does not appear on the list, you might still be able to qualify.
-It is up to Disability Determination Services (DDS) to determine if you suffer from a true disability under SSA rules.
+It is up to Disability Determination Services (DDS) to determine if your condition meets their definition of a disability.
 This requires proving that your condition is so severe that it keeps you from working in any job in any field.

-To qualify for Social Security Disability Insurance (SSDI) benefits, you must have earned enough work credits over a certain period of time.
+You must also have earned enough work credits over a certain period.
 The amount of credits you need depends on your age.
-For example, if you are 50 years old, you must have 20 work credits out of the last 40 quarters to qualify.
+For example, if you are 50 years old, you must have 20 work credits out of the last 40 quarters (10 years) to qualify.

-The Social Security Administration calculates disability payments on a case-by-case basis.
-The total amount you can receive monthly relies on a formula that includes your average earnings over the course of your lifetime.
+The Social Security Administration calculates Disability payments on a case-by-case basis.
+The total amount you can receive monthly relies on a formula that includes your average earnings throughout your lifetime.